nedbat/coveragepy/doc/cmd.rst

 You can specify the name of the output file with the ``-o`` switch.

+Other common reporting options are described above in :ref:`cmd_reporting`.

 To include complete file paths in the output file, rather than just the file name, use [include] vs [source] in your ".coveragerc" file.